Governor Newsom Signs Law That Allows Child Care Providers to Have Their Union Formally Recognized

 How can I get help enrolling?

-The Plan will automatically enroll you based on the information it has but you should immediately complete the form that the Plan will send you to be sure that the Plan has all of your current information and that you receive credit for your years of licensed work.
+If you are eligible, the Plan will automatically enroll you based on data received by the State of California.
+You should immediately update your information with the Plan so it has has all of your current information and you receive credit for your years of licensed work.